 The Neo-Renaissance style of architecture is commonly referred to as Renaissance Revival.
 It encompasses many of the architectural revival styles of the 19th century.
 These revival styles were not Gothic Revival or Greek Revival.
 Instead, they were inspired from a variety of classic Italian styles.

-Among the prominent features of buildings designed using the Neo-Renaissance architecture were great staircases.
+Among the prominent features of buildings designed using Neo-Renaissance architecture were great staircases.
 Italian-style arches, balustrades, and arcades were also widely used.
 Many impressive buildings were created using this style of architecture.
 Let’s have a look at some of these masterpieces:

 1. Vladimir Palace (Russia)

 It was the last imperial palace to be built in Saint Petersburg, the second-largest Russian city.
 This palace was created for Russia’s Grand Duke Vladimir Alexandrovich.
-The building was designed by a team of architects comprising Vasily Kenel, Vladimir Shreter, Andrei Huhn, and Aleksandr Rezanov.
+The building was designed by a team of architects comprising Vasily Kenel, Vladimir Shredder, Andrei Huhn, and Aleksandr Rezanov.

 Its façade has a rich stucco rustication and patterns of Leon Battista Alberti’s palazzi located in Florence.
 The interior of this palace has been preserved well compared to the other residences of the Romanov family.
 Much of Vladimir’s collection of porcelain from the late 19th century has also been preserved.